alexmackey/oauthoops/README.md

 ## Contribution

-This article is currently a draft and looking for feedback/additional items so please feel free to submit a PR.
+This article is in draft status and looking for feedback - PR's welcome.

 ## OAuth Checks